-Everyone can agree that Bozeman has seen big changes in the past decade.
-The population has continued to increase as Bozeman became the fastest-growing micropolitan for two years in a row.
+Everyone can agree that Bozeman, Montana has seen big changes in the past decade.
+The population has continued to increase as Bozeman became the fastest-growing micropolitan city in the U.S for two years in a row.
 Home prices have been steadily rising and it has gotten difficult to keep up with all the developments, especially with the number of condos going up downtown.
 All of this has changed the community and has certainly created some growing pains.
 One thing we can all agree on is that Bozeman has always been known for its friendly people.
 But, with all the growth is this getting lost?
 Is Bozeman still a welcoming place for a newcomer?
 It seems as if it is not quite the same as it used to be.

-When did we stop being welcoming?
+When did Bozeman stop being welcoming?

 Native vs Local vs Newcomer